puchapu/UTEP/README.md

-# Implementation for **DTEP**
+# Implementation for **UTEP**

 ## Introduction
-This repo provides codes of Unifying Debiased Domain Adaptation via Uncertainty Variance Modelling.
+This repo provides codes of Learning Unbiased Transferability for Domain Adaptation via Uncertainty Modeling.

 **This implementation is based on [Transfer-Learning-Library](https://github.com/thuml/Transfer-Learning-Library)**